Birds are a beautiful part of our natural environment.

 Muskrats are a nuisance since they cause damage to gardens or crops by feeding within them or burrowing into the ground above them.

 Armadillos are common in grasslands, forests, wetlands, and semi-desert areas of America.
 These regions provide plenty of sandy or loose soil environments where they can dig and excavate.
+In South Carolina, the nine-banded armadillo, which has nine rings around its body, is the most common variety.

 Its diet consists of arthropods, ants, insects, termites, fruits, and plants.
 They can also consume nesting birds and their eggs occasionally.